Propain Tyee 6.1

 The Builds

-We are still confirming with Propain the exact build availability in the US, but given that Propain only lists USD pricing for the two “Signature” builds, we’re guessing those are the options that will be on offer for US customers.
-Both builds feature SRAM shifting, with mechanical Eagle 70 Transmission on the lower spec Signature 1 build, while the Signature 2 build gets electronic GX Transmission.
+Propain offers two standard “Signature” builds in North America, along with their full custom option via their online configurator.
+Both Signature builds feature SRAM shifting, with mechanical Eagle 70 Transmission on the lower spec Signature 1 build, while the Signature 2 build gets electronic GX Transmission.
 The Signature 1 build opts for Marzocchi suspension front and rear, Magura MT brakes, and alloy wheels from Crank Brothers.
 The Signature 2 takes things up a notch with Ultimate-level fork and shock from RockShox, SRAM Maven Silver brakes, and DT Swiss EX 1700 wheels.
 OneUp V3 droppers come on both versions, too.

 Both builds are available for either aluminum or carbon fiber frame options, with the carbon fiber option tacking $600 USD to the asking price.
-Of course, Propain’s online configuration tool allows ample customization of parts to suit your fancy, so there should still be plenty of ways to tailor these builds to your liking.
+Of course, Propain’s online configuration tool allows ample customization of parts to suit your fancy — including full custom options — so there should still be plenty of ways to tailor these builds to your liking.
 You can also pick your desired dropper length, wheel size configuration, etc.

 Frame kits are also available, starting at $1,869 USD for the aluminum frame and $2,499 for the carbon one.